Deciding between Cloudways vs Hostinger?

 Hostinger had a huge data breach in 2019 which impacted 14M customers.

-Cloudways uses their own custom dashboard and Hostinger uses their own version of cPanel (they call it hPanel).
+Cloudways uses their own custom dashboard and Hostinger uses their own version of cPanel (called hPanel).

 The biggest reason people are intimidated by Cloudways is because it’s too technical, but the dashboard is actually pretty easy.
 Launching a server, connecting your WordPress site (or installing a new one), and adding SSL are all point and click.
 Hostinger would win in this category, but their hPanel can be very laggy.
 For that reason, I give them a tie in this category.